Find Trade Colleges

 76% Freshmen Loans

-There are 436 students at Tidewater Tech-Trades in total, 329 are full-time undergraduates.
+There are 329 full-time undergraduates at Tidewater Tech-Trades, and 436 students altogether.
 The school has a student-to-faculty ratio of 13 to 1.

-Roughly 76% of students at Tidewater Tech-Trades take out loans to pay for college.
-The average amount of student loans is $7,540 a year.
+76% of Tidewater Tech-Trades students take out loans to afford college costs.
+The typical student loan amount is $7,540 a year.

 A typical bachelor’s-degree holder from this school earns an average of $33,915 during the early-career years.